164207 Cardea

-164207 Cardea (provisional designation ') is a sub-kilometer asteroid, classified as near-Earth object and potentially hazardous asteroid of the Apollo group.
+164207 Cardea (provisional designation ') is a sub-kilometer asteroid, classified as a near-Earth object and potentially hazardous asteroid of the Apollo group.
 It is a quasi-satellite of Earth, a situation that should persist until around 2600, when it is expected to shift to a regular horseshoe orbit for a few thousand years.

 On 14 April 2004 (with less than a 1-day observation arc), the Sentry Risk Table showed 180 virtual impactors.
 It was removed from the Sentry Risk Table 2 days later on 16 April 2004.
 As later precovery observations by Haleakala-AMOS from 2001 have been found, Cardea now has a well determined orbit with an observation arc of 24 years.